You are here

 At Wentworth, community engagement involves projects and programs that build capacity and offer services addressing neighborhood needs and solving community challenges – in partnership with the communities themselves.
 Wentworth students, staff, and faculty engage with communities through hands-on projects that benefit all stakeholders and produce reciprocal partnerships.

-co+build.
 This program gives Wentworth students the chance not just to participate in a hands-on project but also become connected to the local neighborhoods and work with their residents to address the needs of the community.
-Learn more about the co+build program.
+Learn more about Co+build.

-Community Work-Study.
-This federally funded program allows students to gain real-world experience and receive financial assistance by working with local non-profit organizations.
-Learn more Community Work-Study.
+With 100+ students participating every year, this federally funded program allows students to gain real-world experience and receive financial assistance by working with local non-profit organizations.
+Learn more about Community Work-Study.